etkecc/buscarron/sub/ext/etkecc/testdata/byos_full_a.questions.md

 * [example.com/.well-known/matrix/client](https://example.com/.well-known/matrix/client) -> [matrix.example.com/.well-known/matrix/client](https://matrix.example.com/.well-known/matrix/client)
 To learn more about why these redirects are necessary and what the connection between the base domain (example.com) and the Matrix domain (matrix.example.com) is, read the following guide: [etke.cc/help/faq#why-do-i-need-well-known-redirects-on-the-base-domain](https://etke.cc/help/faq#why-do-i-need-well-known-redirects-on-the-base-domain)

 Reminder bot: What's your timezone (IANA)?
-Like America/Chicago, Asia/Seoul, or Europe/Berlin
+Like America/Chicago, Asia/Seoul, or Europe/Berlin.
+[Full list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)

 Honoroit: are you sure you want it?
 It's a helpdesk bot with e2e encryption support.
 Please, check [gitlab.com/etke.cc/honoroit](https://gitlab.com/etke.cc/honoroit) before deciding.

 Telegram: please, go to [https://my.telegram.org/apps](https://https://my.telegram.org/apps) and create a new app.
 Share the API ID and Hash with us

 SMTP relay: please, select a suitable email provider (big providers like Gmail or Outlook will ban you for automated emails, so you need to find a service that allows sending of verification emails.
 Optionally, we provide such service).
-Please, send us an SMTP host, SMTP STARTTLS port, SMTP login, SMTP password, and SMTP email (usually login and email are the same thing, but that depends on the provider).
+Please, send us an SMTP host, SMTP STARTTLS port, SMTP login, SMTP password, and SMTP email (usually login and email are the same thing, but that depends on the provider)

 Prometheus+Grafana: are you sure you want it?
 Cloud providers usually provide a dashboard with server stats, so why not use that dashboard instead?
 A Prometheus+Grafana stack provides some internal Matrix stats (like count of events), but it's overkill if you just want to see server utilization.

 Website: to deploy a static website you have to point your base domain (the @ DNS entry) to Matrix server IP and the website source has to be available in a public git repo.
 Are you sure you want it?
 If so, please, provide the website repository URL, command(-s) to build it, and in what folder the build dist is saved (usually public or dist).

 buscarron: are you sure you want it?
 It's a bot that receives web forms (HTML/HTTP POST) and send them to (encrypted) Matrix rooms.
-Please, check https://gitlab.com/etke.cc/buscarron before deciding.
+Please, check [gitlab.com/etke.cc/buscarron](https://gitlab.com/etke.cc/buscarron) before deciding.

 SSO: You didn't mention what OIDC/OAuth2 provider you want to integrate, so here is a list of common providers - [github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs](https://github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs).
 Please, send us the information required to configure it (usually it's provider name, issuer, client_id, client_secret, but that depends on the provider)